Blizzke/simple-php-url-shortener/README.md

 1. Download the source code as located within this repository, and upload it to your web server.
 2. Use `database.sql` to create the `redirect` table in a database of choice.
+3. Rename `config.php.production` to `config.php`
-3. Edit `config.php` and enter your database credentials.
+4. Edit `config.php` and enter your database credentials.

 ## Features